 We created the Climate Education team with the goal of expanding climate change education in New Haven public schools and to encourage schools to make changes that cut greenhouse gases in their everyday operations.
-While NHPS’ implementation of the Next Generation Science Standards is a step in the right direction, and there is some climate education in NHPS, we believe it is imperative that students gain more exposure to this topic.
 An enhanced curriculum would include a sufficient understanding of the climate crisis and its impacts on the environment.
 The Climate Education team has put together a proposal for Climate Justice Schools to provide students with the education and skills to address this crisis.
 Click here to learn more about this initiative.

 Electric Future Campaign